Resume/CV/Bio-data

 1. Contact information

 This is the first section of your CV.
-It contains important contact details such as full name, job title, email address, location and phone number.
+It contains important contact details

-Ensure to use a professional email address and updated address in your CV.
-You can also include relevant social media profiles like:
+email address and updated address in your CV.
+You can also include relevant

 Arjun Babu Dauliya